If you don't yet have an account with ProSolutions Training, please fill in your first and last name (as you would like them

 protect your information, you should use your personal email account, and not an address you share with other people.

 This account is all you need to get started: purchase courses, view coursework, take tests, and print certificates!

 As an early childhood educator, you probably spend a lot of time in your classroom.
 Five days a week, it's the place where you instruct, encourage and invest in your students, helping them to become better learners.

 While you have likely already spent a lot of time making the most of the workspace, there are always ways to improve your classroom to create a safer and more successful space for your students.

-Areas for learning Start by looking at the areas that are specifically dedicated to learning.
+Start by looking at the areas that are specifically dedicated to learning.
 The following are types of classroom centers that can help your kids develop important skills:

 Music: Sound is an critical part of a child's development and music is particularly powerful.
 This area can have small drums and other noisemakers that kids can explore during approved times.
 You might want to keep them packed away until then to avoid creating a loud, chaotic environment when it's not music time.

 Art: Give your students an opportunity to express their creativity with art supplies, such as paints, crayons and colored paper.
 While you will need to supervise any wet supplies carefully, having a few coloring books and pencils or crayons out is a great option for free time.

 Math: Though your students may not be ready for formal math lessons, there are still ways you can encourage this type of learning.
 Jars with small objects like beanbags can help with early counting.
 Just be sure that you don't use items that could be a choking hazard.